ljjTYJR/PapersReading/notes/Efficient Global Point Cloud Registration by Matching Rotation Invariant Features Through Translation Search.md

-# Efficient Global Point Cloud Registration by Matching Rotation Invariant Features Through Translation Search
+# Efficient Global Point Cloud Registration by Matching Rotation Invariant Features Through Translation Search——GoTS

 ## Intro

 - Decoupling the point set registration of 6D space to translation and rotation.
 - Compared to Go-ICP, the speed and accuracy improved.
+- By decoupling the transformation to translation and rotation, by BnBs approach to find the global optimal of translation.
+Afterwards, use RANSAC to estimate the Rotation( Or use local optimal(GoTS+));

 ## Notes